khofstadter/CS220-AU-navigating-the-digital-world/digital-identities.md

 <br>

-## visitors and residents (V&R)
+## visitors and residents

-> V&R is a simple way of describing the range of ways individuals can engage with the Web.
+> Visitors and Residents (V&R) is a simple way of describing the range of ways individuals can engage with the Web.
 (White et al. http://daveowhite.com/vandr/)

 ### part 1 - introduction to the v&r map
 https://youtu.be/sPOG3iThmRI

+#### my notes
 - the v&r map can quantify our engagement with technology more accurately than [Marc Prensky](https://www.marcprensky.com/)'s Digital Natives and Digital Immigrants method
 - the v&r method uses a 2D coordinate system to quantify our engagment with technology/web